This means the child is reading too slowly, or is reading words incorrectly, or losing his place, or not getting much meaning.

 Tip: quit stopping to sound out when your child is reading to you.
-Tell your child any unknown words - even if you know he knows the word - tell your child the word and ask your child to keep reading.
-This will slowly build a better connection to better comprehension.
+Tell your child any unknown words - and ask your child to keep reading onward.

 1) Sit down with your child and any storybook.
 Ask your child to find any word, point to it, and tell you what it is.
 Try this with several words.
-(Pay attention to whether your child has trouble seeing.
+(You are checking on if your child has trouble seeing.
 Is your child squinting?
 Does he need a good eye exam?)

 2) Give your child pencil and paper.
 Say: I want you to write down as many of the letters in each word as you can.
 (You are only concerned with letters b /d and g / p / q.)
 Say: